amd/aocl-utils/Library/Tests/Cpuid/CpuidUnitTestPlan.md

 ## How to run the tests

-`ctest` runs all the tests by default along with other tests. if running independently, call `core_cpuidtests`. it has to be done from the build folder as `./release/core_cpuidtest`.
+`ctest` runs all the tests by default along with other tests. if running independently, call `aoclutils_CpuidTest`. it has to be done from the build folder as `./Release/aoclutils_CpuidTest`.

 **Note to developer:**
 the test creates the x86cpu test suites with all the unit test cases for functions listed in the scope of the test. these tests are disabled by default because it doesn't make sense to run them on the host whose architecture might be unknown. use the `--gtest_also_run_disabled_tests` flag if these need to be enabled on the host.